• Menu

 The contour of the head is usually followed on the top, giving a somewhat rounded look, but in this case, the hair is trimmed so that it stays upwards and longer than the rest of the head that is tapered softly.

-18. Executive Cut ( Ivy League)
+18. Executive Cut Ivy League Hairstyles for Men

 Source